Progressive Democrats: McDowell leadership and demise

-On 7 September 2006 Mary Harney announced that she was stepping down as leader of the Progressive Democrats.
+On 7 September 2006, Mary Harney announced that she was stepping down as leader of the Progressive Democrats.
 She expressed a wish to stay on as Minister for Health.
 On 10 September, Michael McDowell was elected unopposed as Party Leader, having been nominated by Tom Parlon and that nomination being seconded by Liz O'Donnell.
 Liz O'Donnell became Deputy Leader and Tom Parlon became Party President.

 The 2007 general election was a disastrous one for the party.
 The Progressive Democrats lost six of their eight seats in the 166-seat Dáil.
 Among those to lose their seats were party leader Michael McDowell, deputy leader Liz O'Donnell and party president Tom Parlon.
-McDowell retired from public life after he lost his seat, and Mary Harney was asked by the party chairman to resume the role of party leader.
+McDowell retired from public life after he lost his seat, and Mary Harney was asked by the party chairperson to resume the role of party leader.
 The following month, Tom Parlon announced that he was also leaving public life and would take up the position of Director General of the Irish Construction Industry Federation.

 A committee headed by former Senator John Dardis recommended in September 2007 that the role of leader be taken on by a senator or councillor (although the party rules then required that the position must be held by a TD).
 A meeting of the party's General Council on 16 February 2008 changed the rules to allow any senator, councillor or any party member with the support of 20 other members to stand for the party's leadership and on 17 April, Senator Ciarán Cannon was elected leader, defeating fellow Senator Fiona O'Malley.

 The party's two remaining TDs, Mary Harney and Noel Grealish, entered into coalition government with Fianna Fáil and the Green Party in the 30th Dáil.
 The party never recovered from this electoral collapse.
-On 8 November 2008, with all parliamentary members and founder Desmond O'Malley united in the opinion that the party was no longer politically viable, delegates to a special conference in Mullingar voted by 201 votes to 161 to bring the Progressive Democrats to an end.
+On 8 November 2008, with all parliamentary members (two TDs and two Senators) and founder Desmond O'Malley united in the opinion that the party was no longer politically viable, delegates to a special conference in Mullingar voted by 201 votes to 161 to bring the Progressive Democrats to an end.
 In January 2009 the party was still operating and in receipt of state funding, including a Party Leader's Allowance paid to Minister Mary Harney, but had ceased to receive funding by the following June.
 In March 2009, Noel Grealish became caretaker leader after Cannon's decision to join Fine Gael, and he retained the role for the remaining months of the party's existence.

 The archives of the Progressive Democrats party were presented to University College Dublin on 10 June 2009.
 At least 20 former Progressive Democrats councillors won seats on county, city and town councils at the 2009 local elections.
 Some were elected as Fine Gael candidates, some as Fianna Fáil and others as independents.